oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-auxiliary-image.md

 * [Create the auxiliary image](#create-the-auxiliary-image)

 #### Introduction
-The quick start guide uses the Model in Image [domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}) and supplies the WebLogic configuration using the [WebLogic Deployment Tool](https://oracle.github.io/weblogic-deploy-tooling/) (WDT) model YAML file in a separate [auxiliary image]({{< relref "/userguide/managing-domains/model-in-image/auxiliary-images.md" >}}).
-The WDT model YAML file compactly defines a WebLogic domain and is a convenient and simple alternative to WebLogic Scripting Tool (WLST) configuration scripts and templates.
-WDT model supports including application archives in a ZIP file which is also supplied using the auxiliary image.
+The quick start guide creates the domain using Model in Image [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}).
+The WebLogic domain configuration is specified using the [WebLogic Deployment Tool](https://oracle.github.io/weblogic-deploy-tooling/) (WDT) model YAML file in a separate [auxiliary image]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}).
+The WDT model YAML file compactly defines a WebLogic domain and is a convenient and straightforward alternative to WebLogic Scripting Tool (WLST) configuration scripts and templates.
+In addition, the WDT model supports including application archives in a ZIP file which is also supplied using the auxiliary image.

-The instructions in following sections will guide you, step-by-step, through the process of creating an auxiliary image using [WebLogic Image Tool](https://oracle.github.io/weblogic-image-tool/) (WIT).
-This lets you understand and customize the auxiliary image creation steps.
-If you wish to use a ready-made, off-the-shelf auxiliary image instead of creating your own image, then you can skip to the next section and revisit this section at a later time to learn the auxiliary image creation process.
+The instructions in the following sections will guide you, step-by-step, through the process of creating an auxiliary image using the [WebLogic Image Tool](https://oracle.github.io/weblogic-image-tool/) (WIT).
+These let you understand and customize the auxiliary image creation steps.

+The quick start guide also allows you to use a ready-made, off-the-shelf auxiliary image to get the domain up and running quickly.
+In that case, you can skip this section and revisit it at a later time to learn the auxiliary image creation process.

 #### Prerequisites